MSNBC’s Stephanie Ruhle filmed promotional spots for JPMorgan Chase — one of the banks she covers as a journalist

 Ruhle herself highlighted her involvement with Chase via Twitter last month: “I sat down with @Chase and @realjaywilliams to chat about planning for life’s unpredictable moments . . . something many of us are experiencing right now.
 Tune in to see the full conversation — you won’t want to miss it.”

 People at the network noted that she wasn’t paid for her appearance nor did she explicitly endorse Chase in the webcast.
-But MSNBC spokesman Errol Cockfield declined to say whether MSNBC’s management had approved Ruhle’s work for chase.
+But MSNBC spokesman Errol Cockfield declined to say whether MSNBC’s management had approved Ruhle’s work for Chase.

 Shortly after receiving inquiries from The Washington Post late Tuesday and early Wednesday, MSNBC asked Chase to take down its videos of Ruhle on its Facebook, Instagram and Twitter feeds.
 Chase said it agreed to do so.